yondonfu/ai-rtc-agent/README.md

 # Overview

-diffusion-rtc is an experimental project for real-time video stream generation using diffusion models, hardware accelerated video decoding/encoding via NVDEC/NVENC and WebRTC.
+ai-rtc-agent is an experimental project for real-time video stream processing using AI models, hardware accelerated video decoding/encoding via NVDEC/NVENC and WebRTC.

 The project relies on: